YiCai1737407/learngit/readme.txt

 readme.txt
 git is a distributed version control system git is free software distributed under the GPL.
-Git has a mutable index called stage
+Git has a mutable index called stage.
+Git tracks changes